-Marlin from the short-lived 1987 television seriesThe Popcorn Kid definitely qualifies in that trope.
+Marlin from the short-lived 1987 television series The Popcorn Kid.
 An oddball projectionist at a local movie theatre in Kansas City that has seen better days, he constantly lives in a cloudland in and out of his projection booth, quoting and even acting out scenes from classic movies.
 Occasionally drops some good advice amidst his strange ramblings.

 Lisa from Sister Sister.
 To wit, her idea of "10 Items or Less" has her count every dairy product she buys as a single item, her car has bungee cords for seat-belts, and she keeps Tootsie Rolls in a pillow in case that she or Tia are in a bad mood.

 Kel from Kenan & Kel is the bumbling contrast to the more serious Kenan.
 One episode started with Kel reading the synopsis to an episode of Rugrats instead of their show.